jibinntcr/BouncingBalls/README.md

 ## Mulearn ID
 jibinn@mulearn

-### To Start the Demo
+## To Start the Demo

+To initiate the demo, follow these steps:

+1. Select the desired options.
-Select the options and Click on the Screen area
+2. Click on the screen area.
+3. Drag to interact with the simulation.

+Enjoy the demo!
 ---

 **Simulation Logic**